J. Budziszewski: Self-deception

-Research on tolerance
+Tolerance

 A second major area of Budziszewski's scholarly work is the problem of toleration.
 Budziszewski considers toleration one of the virtues.
 Like the Aristotelian moral virtues, it lies in a mean between extremes.
 One way to miss the mark is overindulgence, whereby we tolerate what we ought not tolerate.
 The other way is narrowmindedness, whereby we fail to tolerate what we ought to tolerate.
 Because "tolerating" means not just putting up with things, but to put up with things that we find false, bad, or offensive, the question may arise why toleration is a virtue at all.
 According to Budziszewski, the answer is that sometimes the nature of the good itself requires putting up with some evil.
 Christians, for example, tolerate atheists not because they are in doubt about the truth of Christian beliefs, but because of their conviction that faith, by its nature, cannot be coerced, and that God does not desire unwilling obedience.

 This analysis of tolerance makes Budziszewski a sharp critic of contemporary liberal theories of toleration, which are commonly based on moral neutrality, on suspension of judgment about goods and evils.
 Budziszewski insists that if we were to suspend judgment consistently, we could neither defend the practice of toleration, nor decide which bad things should be tolerated.
 The true foundation of toleration is not suspension of judgment, but better judgment, and not neutrality about goods and evils, but deeper insight into them.
 Indeed, argues Budziszewski, the proponents of neutralist theories actually suspend judgment only selectively, using a facade of neutrality in order to smuggle their moral views into policy without having to defend them.

-Research on the natural law tradition
+Aquinas and natural law

 A significant portion of Budziszewski's work focused on the natural law tradition.
 His understanding of the natural law is much indebted to that of Thomas Aquinas.
 In his book, The Line Through the Heart, Budziszewski attempts to show us how the natural law continues to illuminate the ethical and political dimensions of human existence today despite our best efforts to ignore it.
 Natural law is a fact in that it is real, we know it, and we cannot change it.
 It is a theory because we can reflect on our pre-theoretical knowledge of the natural law and attempt to develop a systematic account of it.
 Finally, the natural law is a scandal, it angers us because it confronts us.

-Research on Thomas Aquinas

 A Thomist, Budziszewski has most recently undertaken an ongoing series of publications on the work of Thomas Aquinas, especially line-by-line commentaries on the Summa Theologica.